GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The business of software building isn't really high-tech at all.
-It's most of all a business of talking to each other and writing things down.
+> ### A large part of mathematics which becomes useful developed with absolutely no desire to be useful, and in a situation where nobody could possibly know in what area it would become useful.
 >
-> ~ *Tom DeMarco*
+> ~ *John von Neumann*

 ---
 ## 🏎 Quick Facts